yagosys/test/readme.md

 > use liveness probe on port 443 to do healthcheck

+> use PVC with azure default storage class for all DISKs

 ##  prepare cloudinit disk
 modify meta-data and user-data  content with your own key